Self-employed tax obligations are the focus of a new HMRC report.

-Self-employed individuals are experiencing difficulties completing their self-assessment tax returns, according to a new report commissioned by HMRC.
+Self-employed individuals, like Network Marketers, are having difficulties completing their self-assessment tax returns, according to a new report commissioned by HMRC.

-Many expressed uncertainty about what is classed as a business expense for tax purposes, especially if the item purchased could be used both for business and personal purposes.
+A lot of business owners said they were unsure about what is classed as a business expense for tax purposes, especially when the item in question can be used both for business and personal purposes.

 Even those who consequently sought advice online or from an accountant to gain clarity nevertheless had “ongoing uncertainty”.

 Whether someone found managing their tax affairs difficult, primarily came down to their personal capability, Kantar said.

 Personal capability included financial organisation, computer skills, fears of getting things wrong and access to support.

 However, income complexity also influences the experience of the self-employed with their taxes, according to Kantar – in particular the number of jobs they have and the number or length of contracts.
 Although many low earners below the tax threshold said they were unconcerned about their taxes, some still said they would get help from an agent for reassurance if they could afford one.

 They said that an agent or accountant could “help them understand confusing terminology and ensure boxes are ticked and figures are input correctly.”